 100-meter hurdle sensation Brianna Rollins is one of 11 gold medalists from last year’s Summer Olympics in Rio who will compete in the 110th NYRR Millrose Games on February 11 at The Armory’s New Balance Track & Field Center.
-Photo by Victah Saler
+Photo by Victah Sailer

 Eleven Olympic gold medalists from the 2016 Rio de Janeiro Games are among the confirmed entries for the 110th NYRR Millrose Games at The Armory’s New Balance Track & Field Center on Feb.
 11.

 “USATF had a history-making performance in Rio," USATF CEO Max Siegel said.
 "It is only fitting that so many medalists from our 2016 team compete at the most historic indoor meet in the world.”

 One of the best fields in the history of the NYRR Millrose Games promises to once again to be a hot ticket and a rare New York City opportunity to see so many stars from Rio as they begin building up to the 2017 IAAF World Championships.

 Three reigning Olympic hurdles champions -- Americans Brianna Rollins (100 meters) and Dalilah Muhammad (400 meters) and Jamaican Omar McLeod (110 meters) -- lead the parade of champions.
 Shaunae Miller from the Bahamas, who dove across the finish line to win gold in the women's 400 meters final, is also entered.